laupardo/mongoExplorerApp/README.md

 # mongoExplorerApp
 ## Description
 App that lists dbs and lets you pick a dbs and visualize it's collections.
 You can also add documents to those collections.
 The app has a little quirk, can you find it?

+This corresponds to the first option of the assignment 8 AM Saturday March, 7 deadline.
+Basic requirements+deployment and create documents in collections.
 ## Author

 - [Laura Pardo](https://laupardo.github.io/index.html)   :girl: